Almada Negreiros: Life and work

 Between the years 1918–20 Almada lived in Paris.
 To support himself, he worked as a dancer and as a factory worker.
 In 1920 he returned to Lisbon.
-In 1925 he produced two paintings for one of the most famous cafés in Lisbon, A Brasileira.
+In 1925 he produced two paintings for one of the most famous cafés in Lisbon, A Brasileira and in 1926-27 a nude for the Bristol Club, a nightclub with a modernist design.
 In 1927 he went to Madrid where he wrote for several Spanish publications, including Cronica and La Farsa.
 Around this same time he wrote El Uno, tragédia de la Unidad.

 Back in Portugal, in the following years his artistic production were wide and prolific as he became a key artist in Portuguese modern art, influenced by Cubism and, mainly, by Futurism.
 His role during António de Oliveira Salazar's authoritarian regime was however ambiguous, acting both as an "aligned" artist (doing public mural paintings or propaganda posters) and a provocative critic of Portuguese society of the time.

 In 1934 he married painter Sarah Afonso (13 May 1899 – 14 December 1983).
 Re-settled for good in Portugal, he would continue in his role as "artistic agitator" within the oppressed society that was Portugal until the time of his death.
 In 1934 the couple had their only son, José Afonso de Almada Negreiros.

 He was also, if only occasionally, an actor and a dancer, understanding that all forms of art are intimately linked.